eJam256/eJam256/README.md

 - 👋 Hi, I’m @eJam256
 - 👀 I’m interested in sports data and anlytics
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL and Python
 - 💞️ I’m looking to collaborate on hockey data
 - 📫 How to reach me on Twitter @hockeypuckoff